riyasalmoe/ultimate-product-catalogue/readme.txt

 == Screenshots ==

-1. The "detail" catalogue view
+1. The "detail" catalog view
 2. A product's detailed view, with mutiple images that can be clicked to display in the main image area
-3. The "thumbnail" catalogue view
+3. The "thumbnail" catalog view
-4. The "list" catalogue view
+4. The "list" catalog view
 5. The admin area

 == Changelog ==